-Help Center> Virtual Private Cloud> FAQs> Security> How Do I Know the Instances Associated with a Security Group?
+Help Center/ Virtual Private Cloud/ FAQs/ Security/ How Do I Know the Instances Associated with a Security Group?

-Updated on 2023-09-01 GMT+08:00
+Updated on 2025-08-01 GMT+08:00

 How Do I Know the Instances Associated with a Security Group?

 When you create an instance, such as ECS, cloud container, or database, you need to add the instance to a security group.
-To delete a security group, you must remove all instances from the security group first.
+You can perform the following operations to view the instances associated with a security group:

 1. In the security group list, locate the row that contains the target security group and click Manage Instance in the Operation column.